Christmas in Barcelona by JetSettingFools.com

 The Christmas Market outside La Catedral

-The Barcelona Christmas Market at La Catedral is the Fira de Santa Llucia, the city’s oldest Christmas fair.
-The Fira de Santa Llucia Barcelona Christmas Market location is in the Avinguda de la Catedral Square.
+The Barcelona Christmas Market at La Catedral is called the Fira de Santa Llucia, the city’s oldest Christmas fair.
+The location of the Santa Llucia Market is in the Avinguda de la Catedral Square.

 Fira de Nadal de la Sagrada Familia Church